sxs-collaboration/spectre/.github/ISSUE_TEMPLATE.md

 ### Expected behavior:

 <!--
-describe the expected behavior
+Describe the expected behavior.
 -->

 ### Current behavior:

 <!--
-describe the current behavior and how to reproduce
+Describe the current behavior and how to reproduce the issue.
 -->

 ### Environment:

 Add as an attachment `$SPECTRE_BUILD_DIR/LibraryVersions.txt` or add its contents here.

 # Feature request: